Dazu-io/dazu/README.md

 ## Development Internals
 ### Running and changing the documentation
-To build <!--& edit the docs-->, first install all necessary dependencies:
+To build<!-- & edit the docs-->, first install all necessary dependencies:

 ```
 pip3 install -r requirements-dev.txt